Melissa Conrad Stöppler, MD

 How common is episiotomy?

-An episiotomy is performed in about 40% of vaginal deliveries in the United States, but the prevalence of episiotomy has been decreasing in recent years.
-For example, 1.6 million episiotomies were performed in 1992 and only 716,000 in 2003.
+An episiotomy is performed in a large percentage of vaginal deliveries in the United States, but the prevalence of episiotomy has been decreasing in recent years.
 Some countries have significantly lower episiotomy rates than the U.S. In general, episiotomy is less common in Europe than in the U.S.

 How is an episiotomy done?